FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/features/cns_contract_name_service.md

 ```

 - CNS contract is not exposed to users.
 It is the interaction API of SDK and CNS table.
-- insert API can wirte CNS information to blockchain, containing 4 parameters: contract name, version, addr and abi information.
+- insert API can write CNS information to blockchain, containing 4 parameters: contract name, version, addr and abi information.
 SDK needs to verify if the composition of name and version has been already recorded in database.
 Only when it's not repeated can it be written on chain for transaction.
 When node executing transactions, precompiled logic will Double Check the data, discard the transaction if repeated.
 Insert API will only increase but not modify contents in CNS table.
 - selectByName API's parameter is contract name, returns all version records of this contract.
 - selectByNameAndVersion API's parameter are contract name and version, returns the unique address of this version of contract.